mhmdirfann/Final_Project_JCDS02Bandung/README.md

 - Rating color: depending upon the average rating color
 - Rating text: text on the basis of rating of rating
 - Votes: Number of ratings casted by people
+# Data Pre-Processing
+- Fill NaN values (using modes and mean)
+- Drop unnecessary values and column
+- Exploratory Data Analysis (EDA)
+- Convert all currencies to USD for analysis average cost data for two column
+- Create column for location and total cuisine variety
+# Machine Learning Modelling
+#### Predicting Average cost for two (USD)
-## Data price prediction is processed using regression with the model taken using Gradient Boosting Classifer and data recommendation is processed using Count Vectorizer and Cosine Similarity.
+Data price prediction is processed using regression with the model taken using Gradient Boosting Regressor
+#### Recommendation System
+Data recommendation is processed using Count Vectorizer and Cosine Similarity

 ### Apps
 #### Home Page of Prediction
 ![Screenshot 2020-05-21 23 13 04](https://user-images.githubusercontent.com/60774720/82580750-caafdf00-9bb9-11ea-8e1a-6940a67300fa.png)